John Fowles: Education

 New College, Oxford, where Fowles attended university.

-During his childhood Fowles was attended by his mother and his cousin Peggy Fowles, who was 18 years his senior.
+During his childhood, Fowles and his mother were close companions.
+His cousin Peggy Fowles, who was 18 years his senior, was also his close companion until John was ten.
 He attended Alleyn Court Preparatory School, where a maternal uncle and aunt were teachers.

 In 1939, he won a place at Bedford School, where he remained a pupil until 1944.
 He became head boy and was an athletic standout: a member of the rugby football third team, the fives first team, and captain of the cricket team, for which he was a bowler.

 After leaving Bedford School, Fowles enrolled in a Naval Short Course at the University of Edinburgh and was prepared to receive a commission in the Royal Marines.
 He completed his training on 8 May 1945 and was then assigned to Okehampton Camp, Devon, for two years.

 After completing his military service in 1947, Fowles entered New College, Oxford, where he studied both French and German, although he stopped studying German and concentrated on French for his BA.
+He received the degree with second class honours in 1950.
 Fowles was undergoing a political transformation.
 Upon leaving the marines, he wrote, "I ... began to hate what I was becoming in life—a British Establishment young hopeful.
 I decided instead to become a sort of anarchist."

 It was also at Oxford that Fowles first considered life as a writer, particularly after reading existentialists such as Jean-Paul Sartre and Albert Camus.
 He has also commented that the ambience of Oxford at the time, where such existentialist notions of "authenticity" and "freedom" were pervasive, influenced him.
 Though Fowles did not identify as an existentialist, their writing was motivated from a feeling that the world was absurd, a feeling he shared.